TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-installationandupgrade-sql-always-on.md

 If you deployed SQL Server using the "Quickstart template for Highly Available file server and SQL Server", the SQL Server databases were deployed to Azure Stack Hub as part of the App Service installation.
 Attempt to restart the SQL Server instances by remoting into one of the App Service controller VMs, then into the SQL Server VMs:

 1. Sign in to the Azure Stack Hub administrator portal.
+2. Establish a remote desktop connection with the App Service controller VM
-2. Go to the "Network security groups" service, and select the "ControllersNsg" blade.
+    1. Open the "Network security groups" service, and select the "ControllersNsg" blade.
-3. Add/enable an inbound security rule for RDP, port 3389.
+    2. Add/enable an inbound security rule for RDP, port 3389.
-4. Go to the "Virtual machines" service.
-First, note the "Private IP" addresses for the 2 SQL Server VMs (APS-SQL-0 and APS-SQL-1) as you will use them laster.
+    3. Open the "Virtual machines" service.
+Note the "Private IP" addresses for the 2 SQL Server VMs (APS-SQL-0 and APS-SQL-1) as you will use them later.
 Then select the CN0-VM or CN-1-VM controller VM (either will work).
-5. Select "Connect" at the top of the VM blade to establish a remote desktop session on the VM.
-You will need the admin credentials you provided during deployment.
+    4. Select "Connect" at the top of the controller VM blade.
+You will need the admin credentials you provided during deployment to sign in.
+3. Establish a remote desktop connection with the SQL Server VMs
-6. From the controller VM, use the Start menu to find and run the "Remote Desktop Connection" app.
-Using one of the SQL Server IP addresses you obtained in step #4, establish another remote desktop connection to that SQL Server VM.
-You will need the admin credentials you provided during deployment.
+    1. From the controller VM, use the Start menu to find and run the "Remote Desktop Connection" app.
+    2. Use a SQL Server IP address obtained in step 2.c to connect to the SQL Server VM.
+You will need the admin credentials you provided during deployment to sign in.
-7. After connecting to the SQL Server VM, select and run "SQL Server Management Studio" from the Start menu.
+    3. In the SQL Server VM, select and run "SQL Server Management Studio" from the Start menu.
-8. In the "Connect to Server" dialog, enter the name of the first SQL Server instance under "Server name".
-You'll use the same name as the SQL VM for the database server name, APS-SQL-0 or APS-SQL-1, and leave "Authentication" as "Windows Authentication".
+    4. In the "Connect to Server" dialog, enter the name of one of the SQL Server instances (APS-SQL-0 or APS-SQL-1) under "Server name".
+Leave "Authentication" as "Windows Authentication".
 Select the "Connect" button.
-9. Using the "Object explorer" panel, right-click on the topmost database server node and select "Restart".
+    5. Using the "Object explorer" panel, right-click on the topmost database server node and select "Restart".
 Select "Yes" to confirm the "Are you sure you want to restart the MSSQLSERVER service" message.
 Wait for the "Attempting to stop" and "Attempting to start" dialogs to complete.
-10. In the "Object explorer" panel, expand the "Databases" name and verify that the "appservice_hosting" and "appservice_metering" databases are "Synchronized".
+    6. In the "Object explorer" panel, expand the "Databases" name and verify that the "appservice_hosting" and "appservice_metering" databases are "Synchronized".
-11. Click the "Connect" icon (looks like a plug) at the top of the "Object Explorer" panel.
-Using the name of the second SQL Server instance, repeat steps 8 through 10.
+    7. Click the "Connect" icon (looks like a plug) at the top of the "Object Explorer" panel.
+Using the name of the second SQL Server instance, repeat steps d through g.
-12. Close the remote desktop session with the first SQL Server VM.
-Using the IP address of the 2nd SQL Server VM, repeat steps 6 through 11.
+4. Close the remote desktop session with the first SQL Server VM.
+Using the IP address of the 2nd SQL Server VM, repeat step 3.
-13. Close the remote desktop session with the controller VM.
+5. Close the remote desktop session with the controller VM.
 Return to the App Service RP blade in the Azure Stack Hub administrator portal and verify that the database is now reachable.
-14. If the database is still not reachable, proceed with opening a support case to contact a support engineer.
+6. If the database is still not reachable, proceed with opening a support case to contact a support engineer.

 If you provided your own SQL Server databases during deployment, you'll need to complete similar steps or additional diagnosis to verify that your SQL Server instances are running.

-### 3. Verify whether the SQL Server SA password was changed
+### 3. Verify that you're using the correct SQL Server SA password

-SA password change can cause this too; might be other log messages that would give clues as to why SQL can’t be contacted.
+If an SA password was changed from what it was when you deployed, this can also prevent SQL Server from being reachable.
+You will need to review log messages to look for clues that would prevent SQL Server from being reachable.

 ## **Recommended Documents**